mahmadrehan/.dotfiles/README.md

 # .dotfiles

-The current configuration files for my current development environment.
-Updating whenever I gradually come to add / configure something
+The dotfiles I use on my development environment, update it whenever I remember to after updating something

-I use Arch Linux but you can just slip these in any WSL or Linux/Unix distro as you like :]
+I use Linux (Arch btw) but you can just slip these in any WSL or Linux/Unix distro and in theory, they should work